openstack/ironic-specs/specs/kilo/maintenance-reason.rst

 This change will be backwards compatible with existing clients, as they may still use the node.update call to set maintenance on or off.
+However, updating via the node.update call will be deprecated, and this capability will be removed after Kilo (in L*).

 To avoid having an outdated maintenance reason, using the node.update call to set maintenance mode off will clear the maintenance reason.